 If the answer to all the preceding questions is no, the violation or nonconformance is minor.
 The inspectors inform the vendor or applicant of the minor violation or nonconformance and the vendor or applicant dispositions the minor violation or nonconformance in accordance with its corrective action program.
 If the vendor or applicant does not disposition the minor violation or nonconformance in accordance with its corrective action program, then the inspectors screen this as a new issue.
 Normally, minor violations or nonconformances will not be documented.

-If the answer to any of the preceding questions is yes, the violation or nonconformance is a -than-minor violation or nonconformance.
+If the answer to any of the preceding questions is yes, the violation or nonconformance is a more-than-minor violation or nonconformance.

 E.9 EXAMPLES OF MINOR VIOLATIONS AND NONCONFORMANCES